bibic is a small national charity making a big difference

 “Better understanding and strategies have changed all our lives, I now recognise warning signs, when Josh is struggling with life, and how to pre-empt a melt down and head it off”.

 Vision and Mission

 bibic exists to enable children and young adults with neurological or genetic conditions to help them achieve their full potential.
 We want to be the championing voice for the rights of children and young adults with disabilities by delivering therapy at a national centre of excellence and across the UK.

 Help bibic achieve more for struggling families and their children

-We receive no government funding and need to find £600,000 to deliver our much needed service every year.
+We receive no government funding and need to find approximately £480,000 to deliver our much needed service every year.
 We could not do this without the incredible generosity of our loyal supporters, donors and fundraisers.

-And there is so much more we need to do to be able to reach the children and their families who need our help.
+There is so much more we need to do to be able to reach the families who need our help.

-There are so many exciting and creative ways to support bibic; from sponsoring an incredible child like Mia, donating a regular monthly amount, to challenging yourself to that skydive you’ve always wanted to do!
+Get involved in exciting and creative ways to support bibic; from sponsoring a bibic child like Mia, donating a regular monthly amount, to challenging yourself to do that skydive you’ve always wanted to do!